Mike Williams Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Matchup vs. New England

-- Williams has averaged 39.3 receiving yards per game in his three career matchups against the Patriots, 35.2 fewer than his over/under for Sunday's game.
+- Williams' 39.3 receiving yards per game in his three matchups against the Patriots are 35.2 fewer than his over/under for Sunday's game.

-- This week Williams will face the NFL's 15th-ranked pass defense (259.9 yards allowed per game).
+- The Patriots have the NFL's 15th-ranked pass defense this season, giving up 259.9 yards per game through the air.

-- At 1.4 passing TDs allowed per game, the Patriots defense is ranked 10th in the NFL.
+- The Patriots' defense is 10th in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In his Week 6 outing against the Ravens, Williams was targeted five times, picking up 27 yards on two receptions.
+- Against the Ravens in Week 6, Williams was targeted five times and picked up 27 yards on two receptions.

-- Williams' 11 receptions (25 targets) have netted him 203 yards (67.7 ypg) and two touchdowns during his last three games.
+- Over his last three games, Williams racked up 11 catches on 25 targets and averaged 67.7 receiving yards with two touchdowns.

 Williams' Los Angeles Teammates